chriskacerguis/codeigniter-restserver/README.md

 * Added config options to set table names for keys, limits and logs.
 * FALSE values were coming out as empty strings in xml or rawxml mode, now they will be 0/1.
 * key => FALSE can now be used to override the keys_enabled option for a specific method, and level is now optional.
 If no level is set it will assume the method has a level of 0.
 * Fixed issue where calls to ->get('foo') would error is foo was not set.
 Reported by  Paul Barto.

 ## Contributions

-This project has been funded and made possible through my clients kindly allowing me to open-source the functionality as I build it into their projects.
-I am no longer actively developing features for this as I no longer require it, but I will continue to maintain pull requests and try to fix issues as and when they are reported (within a week or two).
+This project was originally written by the awesome Phil Sturgeon, however his involvment has shifted as he is no longer using it.
+As of 11/20/2013 further developement and support will be done by Chris Kacerguis.

 Pull Requests are the best way to fix bugs or add features.
 I know loads of you use this, so please contribute if you have improvements to be made and I'll keep releasing versions over time.